-With the metaverse being a hot topic for many B2B marketers at the moment we wanted to share some of our key learnings and observations from the hundreds of B2B experiences that have been delivered through Mixed Reality Rooms.
+With Immersive Marketing being a hot topic for many B2B marketers at the moment we wanted to share some of our key learnings and observations from the hundreds of B2B experiences that have been delivered through Mixed Reality Rooms.

-We’ll discuss why an increasing number of B2B marketers are flocking to the metaverse, the applications that are driving top-line results, what the most successful experiences have in common, equally what to avoid, and finally how to get started with your first steps.
+We’ll discuss why an increasing number of B2B marketers are flocking to immersive solutions, the applications that are driving top-line results, what the most successful experiences have in common, equally what to avoid, and finally how to get started with your first steps.

-To begin with, it’s good to establish what’s driven so many B2B marketing teams to the metaverse?
+To begin with, it’s good to establish what’s driven so many B2B marketing teams to these immersive solutions?
 Well the simple answer is, engagement.

 Buyers’ attention is at an all-time premium.
 The COVID-19 pandemic forced many B2B companies to change the way they approach and interact with their target accounts, customers, and partners and this had led to almost all of them fighting for attention using the same tools.
 They are numb to traditional channels of communication making it increasingly more difficult to stand out.